unicodeveloper/laravel-identify/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

-Once Laravel Imanee is installed, you need to register the service provider.
+Once Laravel Identify is installed, you need to register the service provider.
 Open up `config/app.php` and add the following to the `providers` key.

 * `Unicodeveloper\Identify\IdentifyServiceProvider::class`

-You can also use a Facade which provides a fluent way of manipulating images
+Also, register the Facade like so:

 ```php
 'aliases' => [